OlympusDAO/olympus-protocol-metrics-subgraph/docs/ethena-ena-sena-integration.md

 - ENA value = wallet ENA balance × ENA/USD price.
 - sENA value = wallet shares × `convertToAssets(1e18) / 1e18` × ENA/USD price.
 - ENA/USD uses the Uniswap V3 0.3% ENA/WETH pool and the existing WETH/USD
   Chainlink route.
-This is a pool spot valuation, not an ENA oracle or TWAP.
+ENA/WETH uses a one-hour geometric TWAP, not pool spot.
 - Underlying ENA inside sENA is not counted as a separate treasury asset.
 - The price pool is not registered as a treasury-owned position.